ASGouthami/github-report1/Exp-3 Differential amplifier.md

 Here the dc offset voltage is set to 1.32V, input amplitude to 500mV, to observe the clipped output waveform.

 The Vo_pp (of clipped waveform) was 1.725V.

+## Results and conclusion :
+  With Resistor (Rss) as Tail Current Source:

+    *Moderate differential gain, limited by RssRss​.
+    *Output voltage swing is reduced due to voltage drop across Rss​.
+    *Low Common-Mode Rejection Ratio (CMRR) because Rss has low impedance.

+   With Ideal Current Source (IssIss​) as Tail Current Source:

+    *Higher differential gain due to constant tail current.
+     *Improved output voltage swing as headroom increases.
+    *Higher CMRR because the ideal current source has high impedance.

+  With NMOS Current Source as Tail Current Source:

+    *Highest differential gain, as the NMOS provides an active current source with high impedance.
+    *Best output voltage swing, as the NMOS minimizes voltage drop in the tail.
+    *Maximum CMRR, since the NMOS offers better isolation from supply variations.

+ ## Inference:

+ *Performed the DC, transient and ac analysis of differential circuit with Resistor Rss, Replaced by tail current source and then by nmos using LTspice.
+ *differential amplifier naturally eliminates noise or interference that is present in both input signals.
+ *Differential pair circuits are one of the most widely used circuit building blocks *Role of the tail current source is to suppress the effect of input CM level variations on the operation of M1 and M2 and the output level